mcandre/rafiki/README.md

 # ABOUT

-rafiki generates index cards to assist with quickly navigating decks.
+rafiki generates printable index cards!

+Index cards assist with Lorcana deck navigation.
 Good for decks large and small, simple and complex.